PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

 Expected Outcome

-At the end, I’ll prepare a full research report that explains the development process, how the model works, its performance.
+At the end, I will prepare a full research report that explains the development process, how the model works, its performance.
 My hope is that this project can contribute to building safer online spaces, where technology can actually recognize and stop harmful conversations before they cause more emotional and personal damage.

 2. Introduction

-Online social media platforms have become central to communication, but they have also enabled new avenues for harassment, known as cyberbullying.
+Online social media platforms have become central to communication, but they have also enabled new platform for harassment, known as cyberbullying.
 This behavior can have severe and lasting psychological impacts on victims.
 The technical challenge lies in language itself.
-The line between harmless "in-group" joking, sarcasm, and genuine malicious intent is often blurry.
-A statement like "You're a terrible person" could be a joke between friends or a targeted attack for some people with lots of sentiment and emotions. so from this project investigates the use of a state-of-the-art natural language processing (NLP) model, BERT, to tackle this problem.
+The line between harmless in-group joking, sarcasm, and genuine malicious intent is often blurry.
+A statement like You're a terrible person could be a joke between friends but it will be a targeted attack for some people with lots of sentiment and emotions. so from this project investigates the use of a state-of-the-art natural language processing NLP model, BERT, to tackle this problem.
 The goal of this project is to build and evaluate a multi-class classifier that can not only identify cyberbullying but also distinguish between different types, providing a more granular analysis.

 3. Related Work